urbanwildlifeinstitute/UWIN_tutorials/tutorials/enhancing_maps/enhancing_maps.md

                                                      global_lulc_map = my_map,
                                                      reclass_table = CDS_to_OSM_table)
 ```
 Voilà!
-We now have a new and improved integrated OSM land-use land-cover map!
+We now have a new and improved integrated OSM land use land cover map!
 Our object, OSM_enhanced_LULC_map, is a `SpatRaster` which can be saved as a .tif or shapefile to be easily opened in ArcGIS or other mapping programs.

 ```R
 # To save SpatRaster as .tif